mrtkp9993/PneumoniaDetectionDeepLearning/README.md

 # PneumoniaDetectionDeepLearning

-Pneumonia detection using deep learning with Python and PyTorch.
+Pneumonia detection using deep learning with Python and Tensorflow/Keras.

 ## Dataset